 We have Language Line Services if an interpreter is needed and TTY Deaf service accessibility.

-The shelter is a safe, confidential, emergency space for women and their children fleeing violence.
+The shelter is a safe, confidential, emergency space for survivors and their children fleeing violence.

-We offer individualized safety planning based on our belief that women are the experts in their own lives.
-We support what women feel is right for them, whether they are in, leaving or have left an abusive relationship.
+We offer individualized safety planning based on our belief that survivors are the experts in their own lives.
+We support what survivors feel is right for them, whether they are in, leaving or have left an abusive relationship.

 We are able to provide support to survivors in various areas: we meet them at the hospital when they’ve been sexually and/or physically assaulted; we accompany them to Family Court and provide support around Relief From Abuse orders; we offer welfare advocacy and housing assistance, and we are there to help women and children figure out their best options and navigate all of the community’s resources that are available to them.

 We work with K-12 levels in schools in Windham and Southern Windsor Counties and present on various topics, including healthy relationships, consent, gender-socialization, dating violence, violence against women, sexual assault, and the media’s impact on youth.
 We also run several groups for girls at the elementary, middle, and high school level.
 These groups can take on different forms – focusing on identity, self-esteem, women’s issues, pressures student face, and being a peer advocate.
 Additionally, we collaborate with other community organizations working with youth and are available to present to these groups on our work.